interledger/web-monetization-extension/README.md

 1. <b>Build the extension with `pnpm build chrome`</b>

 1. <b>Open extensions page</b><br/>
    In Chrome, click the three dots in the top-right corner.
-Look for the `Extensions` options and select `Manage extesions`.
+Look for the `Extensions` options and select `Manage extensions`.

 1. <b>Enable developer mode</b><br/>
    To enable `Developer mode`, use the switch at the top-right of the extensions page.